wandb/weave/examples/prompts/README.md

-# W&B Prompts
+# W&B Prompts Examples

-* llm_monitoring : how to track and create visual dashboards ofall your LLM calls
+* llm_monitoring : track, monitor, and understand LLM usage from individual calls to aggregate metrics like latency and cost
+* trace_debugging: visualize the complete details of every step of an LLM call